yehohanan7/flux/README.md

 ## Roadmap
 1. Optimize consumers by using websockets/server push
+2. Support mongodb
+3. Support postgres
-2. Support option to emit events to external systems if required.
+4. Support option to emit events to external systems if required.
-3. publish metrics to graphite
+5. publish metrics to graphite